Rightpoint/RZImport/README.md

 ### Nested Dictionaries

-If you are importing a dictionary with sub-dictionaries that correspond to objects that you want to also be imported using RZImport.
-You can implement the `RZImportable` protocol and return the keys from `rzi_nestedObjectKeys`.
+If you are importing a dictionary with sub-dictionaries that correspond to objects that you want to also be imported using RZImport, you can implement the `RZImportable` protocol and return the keys from `rzi_nestedObjectKeys`.

 ```obj-c
 @interface Job : NSObject